Active Research Topics:

 The research goals here concern the solution of significant computational and statistical problems in classifier design and classification error estimation based on small samples in high-dimensional spaces, with application in the classification of genomic, proteomic, immunomic, and metagenomic signals Some of the milestones of this research include the introduction of the Bolstered Error Estimator, the detailed distributional study of error estimation methods in small-sample settings and separate sampling schemes, and the development of Bayesian classification algorithms for transcriptomic, proteomic, and metagenomic data.

-- Texas A&M Engineering Interdisciplinary Seed Grants for Strategic Initiatives.
+Past Funding: NSF Award CCF-0845407 (CAREER); Texas A&M Engineering Interdisciplinary Seed Grants for Strategic Initiatives.

 -

-Collaborative Applications
+Active Collaborative Applications

-- Data-Enabled Discovery and Design of Energy Materials (D3EM) training program.
+(5) Microstructure Informatics.
+Collaborator: Raymundo Arroyave (TAMU Materials Science and Engineering).Past Funding: NSF Awards CCF-2225507, CCF-1718924; Data-Enabled Discovery and Design of Energy Materials (D3EM) training program.